-Content marketing: predictions from 39 of the world’s top B2B marketers, email marketers and social media experts
+Content marketing: predictions from 39 B2B marketers and marketing automation experts

-Recently, I posted about Junta42’s research (see below) regarding content marketing and where it’s heading.
+Recently, I posted about Junta42’s research regarding content marketing and where it’s heading.
 The people at Click Documents also have published content marketing predictions, but they took another approach.
+Click Documents invited some industry experts to share their opinions.

-With the support of Marketo, a US-based B2B marketing and lead management company that I interviewed here before, all this resulted in a nice eBook.
+With the support of Marketo, a US-based B2B marketing automation and lead management company I interviewed here before, all this resulted in a nice eBook.
 It’s called “Key Content Marketing Trends and Predictions for 2010” and contains very interesting findings, content marketing tips and the opinions of some great people.

 As marketers are starting to understand that they are publishers, content marketing strategy is moving toward the forefront